Table of Contents

 As with most other joints in the body, the SI joints have a cartilage layer covering the bone.
 The cartilage allows for some movement and acts as a shock absorber between the bones.
 When this cartilage is damaged or worn away, the bones begin to rub on each other, and degenerative arthritis (osteoarthritis) occurs.
 This is the most common cause of SI joint dysfunction.
 Degenerative arthritis occurs commonly in the SI joints, just like other weight-bearing joints of the body.

-Any condition that alters the normal walking pattern places increased stress on the SI joints.
+Any condition that alters the normal walking pattern places increased stress on the SI joints and is a risk factor for SI joint dysfunction.
 This could include a leg length discrepancy (one leg longer than the other), or pain in the hip, knee, ankle, or foot.
 Patients with severe pain in the lower extremity often develop problems with either the lower back (lumbar spine) or SI joints.
 Usually, if the underlying problem is treated, the associated lumbar spine or SI joint dysfunction will also improve.